Shroud studies

 Earth Element: body as landscape, detail.
 2024

 This textile piece is exploring earth elements as a reminder of the interconnected relationship humans have with more-than-human worlds (animal, plant, spirit, etc.).
 Oneness between human and more-than-human lives is indicated through the folds of the paper shroud mimicking the mountain range.
 This is also a reminder of cyclical life and death symbiosis, and that humans too, are a part of nature.
 This piece is wall-mounted in finished dimensions of a traditional shroud.
-Dirt is laid at the base of the textile.
+Earth is laid at the base of the textile.

 Bio shroud, with video shadow projection, 28" x 72".
 2024 biomaterial textile: tulle, cotton, seaweed, kelp, human hair, branch